Frequently Asked Questions

 What property types are eligible?

-Eligible property types include single-family homes, 2-4 unit properties, manufactured homes (built after June 1976), condominiums, and townhouses.
+Eligible property types include single-family homes, 2-4 unit properties, manufactured homes (built after June 1976 and meet FHA requirements), condominiums, and townhouses.
 In general, cooperative housing is ineligible.
 However, some lenders have developed private programs that lend on co-ops in New York.

 What payment plans are available?